 “No” and other negative words.

 “No” is one of the most common words in the English language.
-It’s useful in many ways.
 But in negotiation, negative language can make people defensive, interfering with the positive rapport and collaborative spirit that lead to win-win solutions.
-Instead, say things like “I would be more comfortable with…” or “Here’s another option…” It may be best to avoid any language more negative than “that doesn’t work for me” or “we haven’t arrived at a win-win yet.”
+Instead, say things like “I would be more comfortable with…” or “Here’s another option…” It may be best to avoid any language more negative than “that doesn’t work for me” or “I’m not sure this is a win-win, yet.”

-Think these are weasel words?
-Just because you’re not saying the word “no” doesn’t mean you’re accepting the current offer.
+Although you’re not saying the word “no,” you’re not accepting the current offer, either.

 “Try” and “later.”